Lifestyles of the Sleek and Scaly

 Structures and their Functions (Ever wonder why a blue tongue skink has a blue tongue?)

-Environments (How are reptiles adapted to their environments, wouldn’t being legless be a disadvantage?)
+Environments (How are reptiles adapted to their environments?
+Wouldn’t being legless be a disadvantage for snakes?)

 Middle School Level: